Kayli/logspub/philosophy/philosophy.md

   - explanation for something which serves as a function of its end, its purpose, or its goal
   - intrinsic: something which serves as a function of its cause (like acorn turns into an oak tree)
   - extrinsic: purpose that is imposed by a human use
+- teleological explanation: based on consiseration of goals

 - eschatology: part of theology concerned with death, judgement, and the final destiny of the soul and of humankind